ctc-nt/NAGATO/README.md

 Usage
 -----
 To use NAGATO in Robot Framework tests,
-you must first import the libraries　you want to use using the library settings.
+you must import the libraries　you want to use using the library settings.

+One of the advantages of the Robot Framework is that it can be written
+in a form similar to natural language,
+so write tests that are as easy-to-understand as possible.

 Below is an example of a robot file created using NetmikoLibrary and IOSXRKeywords.resource.